Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Arsenic iodide

-Amenorrhea, with anemia and dyspnea.
+Amenorrhea, anemia and dyspnea.
 Chronic pneumonia.
-Great emaciation.
-Arteriosclerosis, myocardial degeneration and senile heart.
+Fatigue.
 Burning in pharynx.
 Tonsils swollen.
-Breath fetid, glandular involvement.
 Diphtheria.
 Chronic follicular pharyngitis.
 Scrofulous ophthalmia.
-Otitis, with fetid, corrosive discharge.
+Otitis media.
 Thickening of tympanum.
 Burning, acrid coryza.
-Pain and pyrosis.
-Pain in epigastrium.

 Recurrent fever and sweats.
 Drenching, debilitating night-sweats.
 Skin dry, scaly, itching.
-Marked exfoliation of skin in large scales.
+Exfoliation of skin in large scales.
 Ichthyosis.
 Enlarged scrofulous glands.
 Venereal bubo.
-Eczema; watery, oozing, itching; worse, washing.
+Eczema.
 Emaciation.
 Psoriasis.
 Acne hard, shotty, indurated base with pustule.

-Natrum Arsenicosum Lymphoma-Types-Causes-Symptoms-Diagnosis-Allopathic and Homeopathic Treatment-Dr. Qaisar Ahmed
+Natrum Arsenicosum Lymphoma-Hodgkin lymphoma-Allopathic and Homeopathic Treatment-Dr Qaisar Ahmed

 Natrum Muriaticum

 Anemia, chlorosis, many disturbances of the alimentary tract and skin.
-Debility; most weakness.
+Debility; fatigue.
 Hyperthyroidism.
-Goiter.
 Addison’s disease.
 Diabetes.
-Stricture of lachrymal duct with suppuration.
+Stricture of lacrimal duct, suppuration.
 Nasal discharges.
-Hungry, yet loose flesh.
-Manse’s irregular, profuse.
+Weight loss.
+PCODs.
 Vagina dry.
 Leucorrhea acrid, watery.
-Cough from a tickling in the pit of stomach, accompanied by stitches in liver.
+Liver cough.

 Scrophularia Nodosa

-A powerful medicine for enlarged glands.
-Hodgkin’s disease.
+Enlarged glands.
+Lymphoma or Hodgkin’s disease.
 A valuable skin remedy.
-It has a specific affinity for the breast, very useful in the dissipation of breast tumors, nodosities.
+Breast tumors, nodosities.
 Eczema.
 Vaginal pruritus.
 Lupoid ulceration.
 Scrofulous swellings (Cistus).
 Painful weeping, protruding hemorrhoids.
 Tubercular testis.
 Epithelioma.
 Pain in all flexor muscles.
-Inflammation about auricle.
-Deep ulcerated auricle.
+Deep ulcerated, inflamed auricle.

-Pain in liver on pressure.
+Pain in liver, in sigmoid flexure and rectum.
 Colic below navel.
-Pain in sigmoid flexure and rectum.
 Violent dyspnea, oppression of chest with trembling.

 Ferrum Phosphoricum

-The remedy for the first stage of all febrile disturbances and inflammations before exudation sets in.
-Anamia with hemorrhage, general debility and constipation.
+First stage of all febrile disturbances and inflammations before exudation sets in.
+Anemia.
+Hemorrhage, general debility.
 Hyperemia of optic disc and retina, blurred vision.
 Otitis media, eustachian tube inflammation, ulcers.
-Ulcerated sore throat.
-Tonsilitis.
-Subacute laryngitis with fauces inflamed and red.
+Ulcerated sore throat/tonsilitis.
+Subacute laryngitis.
 Diphtheria.
 Ranula in vascular, sanguine constitutions.
-Vomiting undigested food, of bright red blood.
-Sour eructation.
-Hemoptysis.
+Vomiting undigested food, of bright red blood (hemoptysis).

 China officinalis